ZenonSeth/respec/doc/api.md

   label = "Some label",
   -- Optional.
 Text to show over the image, centered in the button

+  ratio = 1.0, -- Optional.
+Number greater than 0
+  -- If set, makes the ItemButton be constrained to this w/h aspect ratio.
+  -- If not set, the ItemButton stretches to fill out its bounds as normal

   onClick = function(state, fields) return true end, -- Optional.
 A function to be called when the button is clicked